 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

-A staging system known as the TNM Classification of Malignant Tumors (TNM) was created in the 1990s’ to help doctors in evaluating which stage of disease the mesothelioma patient is in.
+A staging system known as the TNM Classification of Malignant Tumors (TNM) was created in the 1990s to help doctors determine which stage of disease the mesothelioma patient is in.
 Although there are other accepted staging systems, the TNM staging system is the most widely accepted and used by mesothelioma doctors.
 It helps classify the following stages:

 Stage I: Localized

 Stage I is the first stage of mesothelioma.
 It’s broken up into either Stage IA or Stage IB.
 At this point, the cancer is still localized and patients have the best chances of successful treatment.

 Stage IA is diagnosed when the cancer is located in either the lining of one side of the chest wall or the lining of the chest cavity, between the lungs.
 At this stage, the cancer has not yet spread from these points in the body.

 Stage IB is diagnosed when the cancer is found in both the lining of the chest walls as well as the lining of the chest cavity.
 Again, the cancer has not yet spread from these points.

 Stage II: The First Advanced Stage